Do you need heat mats under your seed starting trays? It depends! Here's what you need to know about seedling heating mats and when to use them!

 But you should only use a heat mat for seed germination under heat-loving crops that require a specific soil temperature range that is higher than the ambient air temperature of your growing room.
 Most seed packets will give you all the information you need!

-My grow lights are in the basement with a room temperature that is typically around 63 degrees, so I need to keep these seed trays on a heat mat during their germination period.
-Once they emerge, the ambient temperature will be perfect for these seedlings to thrive.
+My grow lights are in the basement with a room temperature that is typically around 63 degrees, so these seeds wouldn't germinate without supplemental heat.
+Once the seedlings emerge, I'll remove them from the heat mat.

 Can you start seeds without a heat mat?